digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 supports several other day count conventions.
 You can compute some of them with :ref:`calcDcf <function-daml-finance-util-date-daycount-calcdcf-20432>`, using only a start and an end date as an input as shown above.
-Others, e.g. ``ActActISDA``, are a bit more complicated because they require additional information.
+Others, such as ``ActActISDA``, are a bit more complicated because they require additional information.
-They can be calculated using the
+You can calculate them using the
 :ref:`calcPeriodDcf <function-daml-finance-util-date-daycount-calcperioddcf-63067>` function
-instead, which takes a schedule period (containing stub information) as input, as well as the schedule end date and the payment frequency:
+instead.
+This function takes a schedule period (containing stub information) as input, as well as the schedule end date and the payment frequency:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/DayCount.daml